Community Supported Agriculture

 When can I sign up for membership with Denison Farms Harvest Box?

-We begin accepting memberships in February each year.
-If you want to receive a brochure in the mail in early February, send your mailing address to us (denisont@peak.org).
-Or you can check the web site after February 10th for updated 2012 information.
+We begin accepting memberships in mid-February each year.
+If you want to receive a brochure in the mail, send your mailing address to us (riverlandfamilyfarms @ gmail.com).

 How many people will this harvest box feed?

 This is by far the most common question we get.
 We have found that the amount of produce a household consumes varies greatly.
-This depends on how often people eat out or entertain, whether people are vegetarians, vegans, or omnivores, and whether they are going to supplement their diets with things like bananas, oranges, avocados and other things that don’t grow in Corvallis.
+It depends on how often you eat out or invite friends over, whether you are vegetarian, vegan, or omnivore, and whether you are going to supplement your diet with bananas, oranges, avocados and other things that don’t grow in Corvallis.
 The best way to decide if our box will suit your household is to spend some time looking through the newsletters from the last couple seasons.
 Each newsletter lists what is in the box that week, so browsing through a season or two should give you a good idea of whether our box would fit into your lifestyle.

 Do you offer half-shares?

 We offer only one size box.
 Many people who want only a half share find a friend or neighbor who would like to share with them.
 Before you decide to share, please check our newsletters from the past few years and read what produce was in our box last season.
-Our box tends to have more tomatoes, sweet peppers, strawberries and raspberries; and fewer bunches of greens, cabbages, kohlrabi, and lettuce than CSA boxes from many other farms.
+Our box tends to have more tomatoes, sweet peppers, strawberries, raspberries, and apples; and fewer greens, cabbages, kohlrabi, and lettuce than CSA boxes from many other farms.

 Will your box supply all the produce needs of my family?